Biodynamic Body Psychotherapy

-What is somatic psychotherapy?
+What is Biodynamic psychotherapy?

 Somatic therapy invites us to experience the body from within — as a living presence that feels, responds, and remembers.